 A cure for chlorosis.
 Garden Rx reveals this sensational method to treat your plants for iron chlorosis, a common problem solved by adding iron to the soil.

-How to tell if you have it?
+How to tell if your plants are suffering with chlorosis?
 Leaves are yellow but the veins will be green.

 Watch our short video to learn how to make you own treatment solution.

 Use 1 tablespoon of kelp extra per gallon of water and spray on leaves biweekly.

 Also you can make an iron fertilizer, made from old scouring pads.

 Place 1 used steel wool pad in a container with 1 quart of water.
 Let sit for a week and use 1 to 2 tablespoons of the iron water in every gallon of water for the plants.

 In conclusion, PBS-TV’s GardenRx provides an invaluable cure for chlorosis with a comprehensive approach that addresses the underlying causes and provides targeted solutions.
 By following their expert advice, gardeners can effectively combat chlorosis and restore the health and beauty of their plants.